-- 1. Use clamps or other practical ways to secure and support the work piece to a stable platform.
+- Use clamps or other practical ways to secure and support the work piece to a stable platform.
 Holding the work by hand is unstable and may lead to loss of control.
 Only work on a work piece that is properly secured. - 2.
 Do not force the tool.
 Use the correct tool for your application.
 The correct tool will do the job better and safer at the rate for which it is designed. - 3.
 Do not use the power tool if the trigger does not turn it on or off.
 Any tool that cannot be controlled with the trigger is dangerous and must be replaced. - 4.
 Disconnect the air hose from the tool before making any adjustments, changing accessories, or storing the tool.
 Such preventive safety measures reduce the risk of starting the tool accidentally. - 5.
 Store idle tools out of reach of children and other untrained persons.
 Tools are dangerous in the hands of untrained users. - 6.
 Maintain tools with care.
 Do not use a damaged tool.
 Tag damaged tools "Do not use" until repaired. - 7.
 Check for misalignment or binding of moving parts, breakages of parts, damaged air hose (not included), and any other condition that may affect the tool's operation.
 If damaged, have the tool serviced before using.
 Poorly maintained tools cause many accidents.

 - 8. Use only accessories that are recommended by the manufacturer for your model tool.
 Accessories that may be suitable for one tool may become hazardous when used on another tool. - Tools should be used in compliance with intended design.
 Refer to product catalog and ANSI B186.1 AND B-7.1. - 10.
 Operator must always wear personal protective equipment (safety goggles or face shield, hearing protection and gloves) when operating tools.
 Other protective equipment may be necessary.
 See additional safety regulations. - 11.
 If tool is making an unusual sound or vibration, stop use immediately and have tool inspected and repaired by an authorized maintenance representative. - 12.
-Always use tooling (cone, plug wheel and any other tool) with a maximum speed rating equal to or exceeding the labeled speed of the tool. - 13.
-Follow all cone and plug wheel manufacturer's mounting and operating instructions. - 14.
-Do not use any adapters in the collet to mount a device that requires a guard. - 15.
+Always operate the scaler with an accessory in the tool.
+Damage to the cylinder sleeve in casing assembly may result if the piston is allowed to strike the sleeve instead of chisel shank. - 13.
+Make certain chisel is securely "locked" by tool retainer before depressing throttle lever. - 14.
+Chisel must be held firmly against work surface when activating tool. - 15.
 Prior to performing any assembly and/or adjustment procedures, make sure the air supply hose (not included) is disconnected from the tool. - 16.
 Some dust created by power sanding, sawing, grinding and other construction activities contains chemicals known to cause cancer, birth, defects, or other reproductive harm.
-Some examples of these chemicals are: Lead from lead-based paints

-Crystalline silica form bricks, cement and other masonry products

-Arsenic and chromium from chemically treated lumber
+Some examples of these chemicals are: Lead from lead-based paints - Crystalline silica form bricks, cement and other masonry products - Arsenic and chromium from chemically treated lumber - 16.
 Your risk from exposure varies, depending now how often you do this type of work.
 To reduce your exposure to these chemicals: work in a well-ventilated area, and use approved personal protective equipment such as dust masks that are specially designed to filter out microscopic particles.